Skip to content

 Craig McFarland

-He has previously conducted research at Massachusetts General Hospital and Harvard Medical School.
-His research has been published in journals such as the American Journal of Bioethics and the British Medical Journal.
-Together, his work has motivated his pursuits to pioneer efforts at the intersection of neuroscience, society, ethics, and policy.
+He has conducted research in France and Switzerland and across Massachusetts General Hospital, Harvard Medical School, Harvard T.H.
+Chan School of Public Health, and the Radcliffe Institute of Advanced Study.
+His thesis research on brain morphology, mental illness, and neuroethics has won 14 awards, and he has presented his research across 10 conferences, including Neuroscience 2024, Oxford Global Health & Bioethics International Conference, and the Society for Research in Psychopathology.
+His research has been published in journals such as the American Journal of BioethicsAJOB Neuroscience, and the British Medical Journal.
+Together, his work has motivated his pursuits to pioneer efforts at the intersection of neuroscience, law, and ethics.